unbit/uwsgi-realtime/README.md

 * Vorbis (work in progress)
 * H264 (work in progress)

-demuxers extract the codec payload (eventually reassembling it) and forward it to the message dispatcher
+demuxers extract the codec payload (eventually reassembling it) and forward it to the message dispatcher.

+Forwarding raw codec payloads could not be very useful (unless you do not need time sync), for this reason "muxers" are available.

+Currently the following "muxers" are available:

+* webm (place every frame/sample in a webm cluster structure)
+* mov/mpeg4 (work in progress)

 RTMPT
 =====